-- Increase consumer awareness and engagement about our services - Expand and strengthen public and private partnerships and collaborate to advance common goals - Enhance active community engagement and seek input on needed services - Proactively identify community needs to drive HCA's work - Use innovative funding strategies to effectively address health equity - Leveraging private resources to increase impact
+- Increase consumer awareness and engagement about our services - Expand and strengthen public and private partnerships and collaborate to advance common goals - Enhance active community engagement and seek input on needed services - Proactively identify community needs to drive HCA's work - Use innovative funding strategies to effectively address health equity - Leverage private resources to increase impact

-STRENGTHS, WEAKENESSES, OPPORTUNITIES, AND THREATS (SWOT) ANALYSIS
+STRENGTHS, WEAKNESSES, OPPORTUNITIES, AND THREATS (SWOT) ANALYSIS

-HCA's Executive Team and staff identified the key strengths, weaknesses, opportunities, and threats that will impact our work over the period of this strategic plan.
+HCA's Executive Team and staff identified the key strengths, weaknesses, opportunities, and threats that will impact our work over the period of this Strategic Plan.
 The SWOT analysis (included below) informed the development of the specific HCA goals and objectives.

-- Strengths
+Strengths

-- High quality, high impact services

-- Ability to shift quickly in response to COVID

-- Tele-health, remote work

-- Expansion of key capabilities (testing, Warmline, resource line)

-- Dedicated and knowledgeable staff and leadership

-- Good relationships with local leaders and stakeholders

-- Strengthened in COVID response

-- Crucial for population health

-- Wide variety of constituents served

-- Responsiveness to surrounding community
+- High quality, high impact services - Ability to pivot quickly in response to COVID - Tele-health, remote environment to meet consumer needs - Expansion of key capabilities (testing, Warmline, COVID-19 resource line, vaccination efforts) - Dedicated and knowledgeable staff and leadership - Good relationships with local leaders and stakeholders - Strengthened in COVID-19 response - Crucial for population health - Wide variety of constituents served - Responsiveness to surrounding communities • Data as a driver for service delivery - Strong partnerships with wide array of - organizations and coalitions across Orange County - demonstrated integration of shared ideas and